pwitvoet/wadmaker/spritemaker.md

 `"C:\HL\tools\SpriteMaker.exe" -extract -subdirs -overwrite "C:\Program Files (x86)\Steam\steamapps\common\Half-Life\mymod\sprites" "C:\HL\extracted\sprites"` will convert all sprites in `C:\Program Files (x86)\Steam\steamapps\common\Half-Life\mymod\sprites` and its sub-directories, and store the resulting images in `C:\HL\extracted\sprites`, overwriting any existing files in that directory and its sub-directories.

 ### Sprite-specific settings
-Various settings can be specified per sprite, or per group of sprites, by creating a plain-text `spritemaker.config` file in the images directory.
+#### Filename settings

-Some of these settings can also be specified in the filename of an image.
-Settings from a filename will take precedence over settings from `spritemaker.config`.
-Filename settings must be separated by dots, and only the characters before the first dot are used as the output sprite filename.
+Some settings can be specified in the filename of an image.
+These take precedence over settings from `spritemaker.config` files.
+Filename settings are separated by dots, the part before the first dot becomes the output sprite filename.
 For example, `fire.oriented.index-alpha.png` (or `fire.o.ia.png`) produces a `fire.spr` sprite with a fixed orientation and index-alpha texture format.

+**Sprite orientation:**

+- `.parallel-upright` or `.po` - Makes the sprite always face the camera, but locks it along the z-axis.
+- `.upright` or `.u` - Similar to 'parallel-upright', but faces the player's origin instead of the camera.
+- `.parallel` or `.p` - Makes the sprite always face the camera. *This is the default orientation so it does not need to be specified explicitly.*
+- `.oriented` or `.o` - Creates a sprite with a fixed orientation that can be set in the level editor.
+- `.parallel-oriented` or `.po` - Similar to 'oriented', but the sprite will also face the camera.

+**Texture format:**

+- `.normal` or `.n` - Creates a 256-color sprite, with no support for transparency.
+This behaves the same as the 'additive' format.
+- `.additive` or `.a` - Creates a 256-color sprite, where the brightness of each pixel determines its transparency (black being fully transparent, white being fully opaque).
+This does require a sprite entity to use the 'additive' render mode. *This is the default texture format so it does not need to be specified explicitly.*
+- `.index-alpha` or `.ia` - Creates a 1-color sprite, with 256 levels of transparency, similar to how decal textures work.
+- `.alpha-test` or `.at` - Creaets a 255-color sprite, with support for transparency.
+Pixels are either fully opaque or fully transparent, similar to how transparent textures work.

+**Spritesheet size:**

+- `.{width}x{height}` - Spritesheet images are cut up into multiple tiles, with each tile producing a separate frame.
+Tiles are read from left to right, then from top to bottom.
+The spritesheet image size should be a multiple of the tile size.
+For example, an `explosion.32x32.png` image that's 128 x 64 pixels will result in a 32x32 sprite with 8 frames.

+**Frame number:**

+- `.{number}` - Animated sprites can also be created from a sequence of numbered images.
+The image with the lowest number is used for the first frame, the image with the next number is used for the second frame, and so on.
+This can also be combined with spritesheets and multi-frame gif files.
+Sprite orientation and texture format settings must be specified in the filename of the first image.

+**Frame offset:**

+- `.@{x},{y}` - The offset of a frame, relative to the sprite's center.
+Positive x values move the frame towards the right, positive y values move it upwards.
+The default is 0, 0, which centers the frame at the sprite's center.

+#### spritemaker.config files

+Less common settings can be specified per sprite, or per group of sprites, by creating a plain-text `spritemaker.config` file in the images directory.
+For global settings, use the `spritemaker.config` file in SpriteMaker.exe's directory.
+Global rules are overridden by local rules with the same name

+A settings line starts with a sprite name or a name pattern, followed by one or more settings.
+Empty lines and comments are ignored.
+For example:

+    // This is a comment.
+The next lines contain sprite settings:
+    *            dither-scale: 0.5
+    *.at         transparency-color: 0 0 255
+    fire         type: oriented      dithering: none
+    *.pdn        converter: '"C:\Tools\PdnToPngConverter.exe"'       arguments: '/in="{input}" /out="{output}"'
+This sets the dither-scale to 0.5 for all sprites, and it tells SpriteMaker to treat blue (0 0 255) as transparent for all images whose filename contains '.at' (the alpha-transparency setting shorthand).
+It also sets the sprite type for the image named 'fire' to oriented, and disables dithering for that image.
+Finally, it tells SpriteMaker to call a converter application for each .pdn file in the image directory - SpriteMaker will then use the output image(s) produced by that application.

+If there are multiple matching rules, then all of their settings will be applied, but more specific rules will override settings defined by less specific rules.
+In the above example, a sprite named `fire` will use a dither-scale of 0.5 (because of the `*` rule) but dithering will also be disabled for it (because of the `fire` rule).
+If the `fire` rule would also have specified a dither-scale, then that dither-scale would have been used instead, because a sprite name rule is more specific than a wildcard rule.

+SpriteMaker keeps track of settings history in a `spritemaker.dat` file.
+This enables it to only update sprites whose settings have been modified (if `-full` mode is not enabled).

-#### Available settings
+#### spritemaker.config settings

 Sprite settings (for multi-frame sprites, the settings of the first frame are used):

 - **type: sprite-type** - Sprite type must be `parallel-upright`, `upright`, `parallel`, `oriented` or `parallel-oriented` (or any of the shorthands: `pu`, `u`, `p`, `o` or `po`).
 The default type is 'parallel'.
-This can also be used in a filename, using the same format, for example: `sign.o.png`.
 - **texture-format: texture-format** - Texture format must be `normal`, `additive`, `index-alpha` or `alpha-test` (or any of the shorthands: `n`, `a`, `ia` or `at`).
 The default format is 'additive'.
-This can also be set in a filename, using the same format, for example: `sign.at.png`.

-Animated sprite settings (filename only):

-- **spritesheet tile size: width height** - Spritesheet images are cut up into multiple tiles, with each tile producing a separate frame.
-This tile size can only be set in a filename, using the following format: `WxH`, where W and H are the width and height respectively, for example: `explosion.32x32.png`.
-The spritesheet image size should be a multiple of this tile size.
-- **frame number: number** - The frame number of this image.
-This can only be set in a filename, using the following format: `number`, for example: `fire.4.png`.
-Frame numbers do not need to be contiguous.

 Frame settings:

 - **frame-offset: x y** - The offset of the frame relative to the sprite's center. x and y must be whitespace-separated numbers.
 Positive x values move the frame towards the right, positive y values move it upwards.
 The defaults to 0 0, which centers the frame at the sprite's center.
-This can also be set in a filename using the following format: `@x,y`, for example: `jump.@0,20.png`.

 Dithering: